-August 1, 2021 marks the beginning of the annual National Black Business Month.
-This observance highlights the important role of African American businesses to the Black community as well as to the overall national economy.
+August 1, 2022 marks the beginning of National Black Business Month.
+This observance highlights the vital role of Black-owned businesses to the overall economy.

 Black Business Month was created by two entrepreneurs, John William Templeton and Frederick E. Jordan, in 2004 who shared a passion for Black-owned businesses and understood how important those businesses are to economic growth.
 John William Templeton was an editor of the oldest Black newspaper in America.
 Frederick E. Jordan didn’t have many financing options when he started his engineering and construction management company in 1969.
 Today, F.E.
 Jordan Associates Inc.® has an impressive record of more than 1,000 completed projects, including the resurfacing of President Obama’s street in Chicago’s Hyde Park neighborhood.

 Access to funding is an issue faced by Black-owned business owners.
 That’s why the SmartBiz® team is committed to helping underserved business owners.
 We’re proud that over 60% of the loans funded by our banks have gone to women, minority, or veteran-owned businesses.

 Andrew Magnus, Owner/President of BTC Envelopes and Printing®, is a Black business owner who worked with SmartBiz to secure an SBA loan from a SmartBiz bank partner.
 One element to his success was to get certified as a minority-owned business.

 “I only knew one minority business owner.
 He asked me why I was working for someone else and told me that I could make my own paycheck.
 That always stuck in my mind,” he said.
 “A big part of my push was to create a greater minority presence in a multi-billion dollar industry.”